 Tf saber & 1-91 cav paratroopers and family members, 2007-08

-The Saber Six Foundation helps our members become ever-better versions of themselves.
+The Saber Six Foundation helps our members create an ever-better future.

 We transform veterans’ mental health through adventure and development programs that strengthen Purpose, Belonging, and Wellbeing.

-People who are becoming ever-better versions of themselves do not spiral into crisis.
+People who are becoming ever-better do not spiral into crisis.

 This mission is vital.
 Since 9/11, over 120,000 veterans reportedly have died by suicide.
 Overdoses and other deaths of despair push the toll higher.
 Our own unit has lost more to suicide and overdoses than enemy fire.